butterygg/motivator/motivator/README.md

 The project is split into two folders: Core and Protocols.

 # Core
-This contain the Game Theory of Motivator, only focus on the elements that are necessary to the life of Motivator
+Contain the Game Theory of Motivator, only focus on the elements that are necessary to the life of Motivator
 - Handle of Motivator mechanics
 - Audit, Leaderboard, Payment
 - Points manager